mabiesen/microbit_group_presentation/README.md

 ### Demonstration Projects

 I have create some additional projects.
-Links may be found below:
+The code is very heavily commented to help newcomers understand what each piece of code does.

 **Basic Examples** - https://github.com/mabiesen/microbit_basic_examples